pa4080/game-hub/README.md

   - <https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API>
   - <https://www.npmjs.com/package/axios#features>
 - **Optimistic** update vs **Pessimistic** update logic: Optimistic update logic updates the UI immediately assuming the server request will succeed, while pessimistic update logic waits for the server response before updating the UI.
 See also [**useOptimistic()**](https://youtu.be/M3mGY0pgFk0?si=BwgjCvlbpM3bBE5_) beta React hook.
+- When we send HTTP requests with the effect hook, we should provide a clean-up function to cancel the request if the component is unmounted before the response is received.
+This is important to prevent errors, especially if the user navigates to a different page while the request is still pending.
+- When sending HTTP requests, we must handle errors properly.
+This can be done using try-catch blocks or by handling the error in the promise chain using .catch().
+- Custom hooks are a way to reuse code logic between multiple components.
+By encapsulating logic in a custom hook, we can create reusable pieces of code that can be shared across components without duplicating the code.
+Custom hooks can be used to handle common tasks, such as fetching data, and can help to make our code more organized and easier to maintain.